 Garden Projects at Johnstown Castle Estate

-A second phase of garden projects are underway at the historic Johnstown Castle Estate, Museum & Gardens in County Wexford.
+2023 has seen a second phase of garden projects unveiled at the historic Johnstown Castle Estate, Museum & Gardens.

 The sunken garden, historic glasshouses and walled gardens have all undergone substantial renewal and replanting over the last three years.
-Work continues on the glasshouse restoration and new planting schemes, all overseen by the Irish Heritage Trust.
+Work continues on the glasshouse restoration and new planting schemes.

 Walled Gardens